shengfeng-yang/shengfeng-yang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to the Advanced Computation and Artificial Intelligence (ACAI) Lab, led by Dr. Shengfeng Yang at Purdue University.
-Our research focuses on several AI-related areas:
+Our research focuses on following areas: